Variable Resistance

 • Static resistance devices

-Flywheel training devices are a type of variable resistance machine that has been recognised as an effective way of improving certain factors important for sports performance, such as strength and power, through a series of studies on the effects of flywheel training on strength-related variables.
+Flywheel training devices are a type of variable resistance machine that has been recognized as an effective way of improving certain factors important for sports performance, such as strength and power, through a series of studies on the effects of flywheel training on strength-related variables.
 Usually, these factors are targeted through training using resistance based on gravity.
 Still, in Flywheel training, the flywheel receives kinetic energy, which allows for eccentric overload and variable resistance throughout the movement.

 A meta-analysis was conducted to identify the effects of flywheel training on multiple strength-related variables affecting athletic performance, investigating the effects on muscle growth, maximum dynamic strength, development of power, development of horizontal movement, and development of vertical movement.
 For 4-24 weeks, Flywheel training showed statistically significant increases in all strength aspects, especially in developing maximal strength and power for trained younger individuals and utilizing this training modality in shorter, more intensive blocks.